typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 TL;DR:

 Typora requires [Pandoc](http://pandoc.org/) for some of its advanced features.
-If you don't have Pandoc (or have a version older than v1.16), please download and run the installer from **[Pandoc Download Page](https://github.com/jgm/pandoc/releases/latest)**.
+If you don't have Pandoc (or have a version older than v1.16), please download and run the installer from **[Pandoc Dsownload Page](https://github.com/jgm/pandoc/releases/latest)**.

 You may need to restart Typora after install Pandoc if you receive an error that Typora cannot find Pandoc.